scraper2050/test/README.md

 ### `State Management`

 - Redux for State Management
-- Redux-Saga as a Middleware
+- Redux-Thunk as a Middleware

 ### `Naming`